grig.tree package¶

 - property n_blocks¶

-The total number of blocks is simply the number of available coordinate bins.
+- Return the total number of blocks in the tree. - The total number of blocks is simply the number of available coordinate bins. - Returns:

 - int